vsouza/awesome-ios/README.md

 * [JSButton](https://github.com/imjog/JSButton) - A fully customisable swift subclass on UIButton which allows you to create beautiful buttons without writing any line of code. 🔶
 * [TransitionButton](https://github.com/AladinWay/TransitionButton) - UIButton sublass for loading and transition animation :large_orange_diamond:
 * [ButtonProgressBar-iOS](https://github.com/thePsguy/ButtonProgressBar-iOS) - A small and flexible UIButton subclass with animated loading progress, and completion animation. :large_orange_diamond:
+* [DesignableButton](https://github.com/IdleHandsApps/DesignableButton) - UIButton subclass with centralised and reusable styles.
+View styles and customise in InterfaceBuilder in real time! 🔶

 #### Calendar
 * [CVCalendar](https://github.com/CVCalendar/CVCalendar) - A custom visual calendar for iOS 8+ written in Swift (2.0). :large_orange_diamond: